johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 The other benefit of this interface is that it provides intellisense for users constructing the `options` object in the call to `NestFactory.createMicroservice(...)` in the `main.ts` file.

 ![Editor Intellisense](./assets/faye-options-intellisense.png 'Editor Intellisense')
-<figcaption><a name="intellisense"></a>Figure 1: Editor Intellisense</figcaption>
+<figcaption><a name="intellisense"></a>Figure xxx: Editor Intellisense</figcaption>

 ### Error Handling

 What should we do if the server loses its connection to the broker (e.g., the Faye broker goes offline)?
-This is a good question that probably deserves deeper discussion.
+This is a good question that probably deserves deeper discussion than what we'll cover here.
 The Faye client library appears to be fairly [robust at re-establishing a connection](https://faye.jcoglan.com/browser.html), including [buffering failed attempts](https://faye.jcoglan.com/browser/dispatch.html), so we are going to simply defer to it, and log an error message to the console whenever a connection goes down.
 To handle this, we simply add a listener for a [disconnect event](https://faye.jcoglan.com/browser/transport.html) and log the message:

 ```typescript
   public handleError(stream: any) {